revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/CoreJava/Java8.md

 ---

-57. Is Stream is better than for loop and why?
+57. Is Stream better than loop and if so, why?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)